Adaptive Binary-Ternary Quantization: Related Work

 \subsection{Regularization}

-Regularization term is the key to prevent over-fitting problem and to obtain robust generalization for unseen data.
+Regularization technique is essential to prevent over-fitting problem and to obtain robust generalization for unseen data.
 Standard regularization functions, such as $L_2$ or $L_1$ encourage weights to be concentrated about the origin.
-However, in case of binary network with binary valued weights, it is more appropriate to have a regularization function to encourage the weights about $\mu \times\{-1,+1\}$, with a scaling factor $\mu >0$ such as
+However, in case of binary network it is more appropriate to have a regularization function to encourage the weights about $\mu \times\{-1,+1\}$, with a scaling factor $\mu >0$ \cite{nia2018binary} such as ,